 More specific & optimized content

 Data driven marketing tells you exactly what content to post.
 Earlier we discussed how to learn the interests of your audience.
 Use the data to develop more specific content on your site.
 It’s important to know that your site and social media pages need to be optimized when publishing content.
-For example, let’s say that based on interests, your most popular meal is your alfredo.
-Based on that information, you want to make a promotion for a buy one alfredo meal, get another meal half off.
+For example, let’s say that based on interests, your most popular meal is your Alfredo.
+Based on that information, you want to make a promotion for a buy one Alfredo meal, get another meal half off.
 When you create a graphic for this post on social media, you want to have a clear connection between the content you post on Facebook for example and the one that is on your website.

 The content you publish should be based on the data and optimized.
 The entire point of having the website and social media connected is so that people don’t bounce off your site.
 A high bounce rate can be the reason you aren’t seeing as much profit as you could be.
-If a customer visits your Facebook page and clicks the link for the alfredo special and sees an image of a lasagna meal instead, they are likely to leave.
+If a customer visits your Facebook page and clicks the link for the Alfredo special and sees an image of a lasagna meal instead, they are likely to leave.
 Through data driven restaurant marketing, you already know the content to make more consistently.
 Go the extra mile and make sure that the same content is published across all platforms!

 How else can data driven marketing help you gain an advantage over your competitors?
 It’s all about giving the people what they want.
 Now, this is extremely easy for you.
 Why?
 Because you’re no longer just assuming what customers want, you’ve done the research.
 You let the data drive your restaurant marketing strategy.
 By using data to dive deeper into your audience, you know exactly the type of content they engage with the most.
 Your competition is simply that, competition.

-Other restaurants will be coming after you for the best restaurant position.
-Data driven restaurant marketing already gives you an advantage because you’re utilizing a tactic that your competition isn’t.
+Other restaurants will be coming after you for the best restaurant title.
+Data driven restaurant marketing already gives you an advantage because you’re utilizing a tactic that your competition doesn’t.
 Sure, they can make a fancy new advertisement, but it won’t be as successful as any of your campaigns.
 Why?
 Because you know your customers better than any of your competitors know theirs, and the numbers cause you to make better decisions.

 Your restaurant can become bigger than you ever dreamed with data driven marketing.
 Does it take extra time to analyze statistics and data of your company?
 Yes.
 But it will be so worth it when you stay consistent with this restaurant strategy and see the growth of your company in the next few months.